codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/11 MAC ADDRESSES.md

 - Bluetooth (IEEE 802.15)
 - WLAN (IEEE 802.11)

 This is because the `MAC` address addresses the physical connection (network card, Bluetooth, or WLAN adapter) of a host.
-Each network card has its individual MAC address, which is configured once on the manufacturer's hardware side but can always be changed, at least temporarily.
+Each network card has its individual MAC address, which is configured once on the manufacturer's hardware side but can always be changed/faked/"spoofed", at least temporarily.

 Let's have a look at an example of such a MAC address: